 See Pub.
 1179 for specifications for private printing of substitute information returns.
 You may not request special consideration.
-Only forms that conform with the official form and the specifications in Pub.
-1179 are acceptable for filing with
+Only forms that conform to the official form and the specifications in Pub.
+1179 are acceptable for filing with the IRS.

-Transmitters, paying agents, etc. A transmitter, service bureau, paying agent, or disbursing agent (hereafter referred to as "agent") may sign Form 1096 or Form 4804 on behalf of any person required to file (hereafter referred to as "payer") if the conditions in 1 and 2 below are met.
+Transmitters, paying agents, etc. A transmitter, service bureau, paying agent, or disbursing agent (hereafter referred to as "agent") may sign Form 1096 on behalf of any person required to file (hereafter referred to as "payer") if the conditions in 1 and 2 below are met.

-- 1. The agent has the authority to sign the form under an agency agreement (oral, written, or implied) that is valid under - 2.
+- 1. The agent has the authority to sign the form under an agency agreement (oral, written, or implied) that is valid under state law and - 2.
 The agent signs the form and adds the caption "For: (Name of payer)."

-Signing of the form by an authorized agent on behalf of the payer does not relieve the payer of the liability for penalties for not filing a correct, complete, and timely Form 1096 or Form 4804 and accompanying returns.
+Signing of the form by an authorized agent on behalf of the payer does not relieve the payer of the liability for penalties for not filing a correct, complete, and timely Form 1096 and accompanying returns.

-Forms 1098, 1099, 5498, W-2G, or acceptable substitute statements to recipients issued by a service bureau or agent should show the same payer's name as shown on the information returns filed with the IRS.
+Forms 1097, 1098, 1099, 3921, 3922, 5498, W-2G, or acceptable substitute statements to recipients issued by a service bureau or agent should show the same payer's name as shown on the information returns filed with the IRS.

 For information about the election to report and deposit backup withholding under the agent's TIN and how to prepare forms if the election is made, see Rev. Proc.
 84-33, 1984-1 C.B.
-502.
+502, and the Instructions for Form 945.